bernardoduarte/awesome-version-managers/readme.md

 ### Lean

 - [elan](https://github.com/leanprover/elan) - A small tool for managing your installations of the Lean theorem prover that is also the recommended way to set up in their documentation.

+### D

+- [ldcup](https://github.com/kassane/ldcup) - A small tool to install and manage LDC2 (LLVM backend) compiler.
+- [dvm](https://github.com/jacob-carlborg/dvm) - A small tool to install and manage DMD (self-hosting) compiler.

 ## Contributing